-(1) On December 11, 2017, non-employee directors received grants of 1,805 shares of restricted common stock as 50% of their base compensation for fiscal 2017 (\$10,000), except for Mr. Kalha, who elected to receive a grant of options to purchase 9,541 shares of common stock as 50% of his base compensation for fiscal 2017.
+- (1) On December 19, 2018, non-employee directors received grants of 1,629 shares of common stock as 50% of their base compensation for the fiscal year ended December 31, 2018 (\$10,000), except for Mr. Kalha, who elected to receive a grant of options to purchase 6,067 shares of common stock as 50% of his base compensation for the fiscal year ended December 31, 2018.
 These shares and options were granted under the Amended and Restated 2011 Incentive Plan.
-The shares of restricted common stock vested immediately.
-The options vest as follows: 30% on the first anniversary of the grant date; 30% on the second anniversary of the grant date; and the remaining 40% on the third anniversary of the grant date.
+The options vest as follows: 30% on the first anniversary of the grant date; 30% on the second anniversary of the grant date; and the remaining 40% on the third anniversary of the grant date. - (2) Messrs.
+Salerno and Visconti left the Board effective October 4, 2018.

-In 2017, our directors also received the following in addition to the equity awards granted as part of their base compensation; (i) the remaining 50% of their annual base compensation in cash (\$10,000); (ii) \$2,000 for each meeting of the Board attended in person or \$750 for each meeting held telephonically; and (iii) the Audit Committee Chairman received a \$2,000 annual cash retainer and the Nominating Committee Chairman, and Compensation Committee Chairman each received a \$1,000 annual cash retainer.
+In 2018, our directors also received the following in addition to the equity awards granted as part of their base compensation; (i) the remaining 50% of their annual base compensation in cash (\$10,000); (ii) \$2,000 for each meeting of the Board attended in person or \$750 for each meeting held telephonically; and (iii) the Audit Committee Chairman received a \$2,000 annual cash retainer and the Nominating Committee Chairman, and Compensation Committee Chairman each received a \$1,000 annual cash retainer.